TeoremalDev/TeoremalDev/README.md

 ## Passionate Developer 💻

-- 🔭 I’m currently working on: [DragonStudio Site](https://discord.dragonstudio.site) and [Teramont Host][teramont]!
+- 🔭 I’m currently working on: [FruitForge Studios](https://fruitforge.com/discord) and [Teramont Host][teramont]!
 - 🌱 Constantly learning and improving in: Java, Kotlin, JavaScript, TypeScript, PHP, and Python.
 - 🎮 Fun fact: I'm a huge fan of Gears of War and Assassin's Creed series.
-- 🌐 Owner of DragonStudio Site.
+- 🌐 CEO & Owner - FruitForge
-- 🤝 Partner and support team member at Teramont.net.
+- 🤝 Partner and support team member at Teramont.net

 ---